capozzivincenzo/deep-learning-environmental-pattern-recognition/data/wrf5/README.md

 HH: 2 digits hour of the day in the 00 to 23 range.

 mm: 2 digits minte of the hour (usually 00).

+The compressed file must be decompressed using gunzip or an equivalent software.

 Each csv file has the comma (,) as separator and the first line is the header: